Yelp/mrjob/docs/guides/configs-all-runners.rst

     You may optionally put a ``/`` after *name* as well (e.g. ``cd src-tree/#/subdir``).

+    This works for Spark as well when running on YARN.
+The setup script is only run prior to the driver in cluster mode.

     .. versionadded:: 0.5.8 support for directories (above)

+    .. versionadded:: 0.6.7 support for Spark on YARN

     For more details of parsing, see
     :py:func:`~mrjob.setup.parse_setup_cmd`.